bestia-dev-archived/cargo_crev_reviews_workspace/cargo_crev_reviews_micro_web_server_backend/README.md

 They share some structs for communication that are defines in a `common` project.
 The only URL the server operates is: <http://127.0.0.1:8182/cargo_crev_reviews>

+## publish only one binary file

+If I want to publish this on crates.io it must all be inside one binary executable file.
+It means that all the static files: css, html, icons, images, ... must be inside the rust code.
+For developing it is practical to have all this files.
+I will write an automation task that will convert this files to strings and put it in rust code.

 ## development

 the micro-server will accept only [POST](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST).
 It must contain [json-rpc](https://www.jsonrpc.org/specification) like: